Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$

-Additionally, we can define the shear-induced rotation angle $\beta$, being the angle between the semi-major axis of the unsheared and sheared ellipse.
-We compute $\beta$ as $\beta = \arctan\left( y(t_{\mathrm{max}}) / x(t_{\mathrm{max}}) \right)- \varphi$, where $t_{\mathrm{max}}$ specifies the parameter $t$ which belongs to the {semi-major axis} of the sheared ellipse. }
+Instead of using multiple ellipses to approximate individual grains, we approximate the aggregate of grains by a single representative ellipse.
+It is essentially generated by the mean aspect ratio $\langle \alpha \rangle$ and the mean grain size $\langle D \rangle$.
+Consequently, the scalar shear displacement acting on the ellipse also epitomizes a mean displacement $\langle \Delta s \rangle$.
+The central task is now to reproduce the experimentally extracted change of mean aspect ratio $\langle \alpha \rangle_{1}$ by applying a suitable amount of shear displacement to the representative ellipse.
+The required shear displacement $\langle \Delta s \rangle$ is exclusively attributed to dislocation activity and hence represents an upper bound of plastic deformation due to dislocation glide.

+To correlate change of aspect ratio and strain supplied by dislocation activity, we need to interpolate between the known aspect ratios of the undeformed and deformed state.
+As a working hypothesis, it is assumed that the aspect ratio increases linearly with applied strain.
+This premise is supported by the following evidence: the strain-induced evolution of relative integral intensities of the \{111\}-, \{200\}- and \{220\}-poles manifest a basically linear increase/decrease that starts at $\varepsilon_\mathrm{a} \approx \unit[2]{\%}$ and is independent of the considered texture components, as displayed in Fig. \ref{fig:DislocationShareFromINTInc} for relative intensity extrema of all texture components.
+Having thus substantiated the linear interpolation scheme, it is now straightforward to correlate applied strain $\varepsilon_{\mathrm{a}}$ with mean aspect ratio $\langle\alpha\rangle_1$ and associated mean shear displacement $\langle \Delta s \rangle$.